<video>: The Video Embed element

 HTMLMediaElement.audioTracks

 An AudioTrackList containing all of the media element's audio tracks.
-You can add a listener for addtrack to this object to be alerted when new audio tracks are added to the element.
+Add a listener for addtrack to this object to be notified when new audio tracks are added to the element.

 HTMLMediaElement.videoTracks

-Add an addtrack listener to this VideoTrackList object to be informed when video tracks are added to the element.
+A VideoTrackList containing all of the media element's video tracks.
+Add an addtrack listener to this object to be notified when video tracks are added to the element.

 HTMLMediaElement.textTracks

-Add an addtrack event listener to this TextTrackList to be notified when new text tracks are added to the element.
+A TextTrackList containing all of the media element's text tracks (which are used for subtitles, closed captions, and so on).
+Add an addtrack listener to this object to be notified when text tracks are added to the element.

 For example, to detect when audio tracks are added to or removed from a <video> element, you can use code like this: